 The SAS Deployment Wizard creates a second SAS application server called SASMeta by default.
-The SASMeta application server is used for certain metadata functions such as replication, backup, and restore that depend on a SAS Workspace Server and (for some functions) a SAS/CONNECT Server.
-For more information about these metadata utilities, see "About the Metadata Server Backup and Restore Utilities" and "Using the Replication Wizard to Copy an Entire Metadata Repository" in the SAS Intelligence Platform: System Administration Guide.
+The SASMeta application server is used for certain metadata functions such as backup and restore that depend on a SAS Workspace Server and (for some functions) a SAS/CONNECT Server.
+For more information about these metadata utilities, see "About Backups and Restores" in Chapter 11 of SAS Intelligence Platform: System Administration Guide.